-Mike Alperstein '04, currently works at MetLife Stadium in New Jersey.
-Mike has worked at MetLife for nearly 10 years, starting with the stadium's inaugural season in 2010.
+Mike Alperstein '04, formerly worked at MetLife Stadium in New Jersey.
+Mike worked at MetLife for nearly 10 years, starting with the stadium's inaugural season in 2010.
 During those ten years, Mike has had the opportunity to work many high profile events including NY Jets and Giants' home games, Super Bowl XLVII, Wrestlemania 29 & 35, COPA Centenario, and numerous concerts from many of today's top artists.
 Prior to working at MetLife Stadium, Mike spent five years working with the Jets in their Events and Game Day Operations Department.
 In 2009, Mike had the fortunate opportunity to return to Cortland with the Jets, when the team moved their training camp location to SUNY Cortland's campus.
 During his time at Cortland, Mike was an Event Manager for Cortland's Athletic Department.
 He credits this opportunity and his Cortland Sport Management degree with preparing him for his career.

 Matt Coats is the Associate Director of Athletics for Intercollegiate Operations at Cornell University.
 He oversees the management of athletic facilities, contest scheduling, game contracts, and all home athletic events.
 He serves as the primary administrator for baseball, equestrian, fencing, gymnastics, men’s and women’s polo, men’s and women’s soccer, and sprint football.
 Matt first arrived at Cornell in 2001 as the Athletic Operations Manager until 2005 when he was named Assistant Director of Athletics for Intercollegiate Operations and then promoted to his current role as Associate Director of Athletics for Intercollegiate Operations in 2014.
 Additionally, Matt serves on the Board of Directors for the Cortland YMCA.